CFLIT: Coexisting Federated Learning and Information Transfer: System Model and Problem Formulation

 We assume a block fading channel model, where the channel coefficients between the devices and the AP evolve independently over each coherence block following the independent and identically distributed (i.i.d.)
 Gaussian distribution of $\mathcal{CN}(0, 1)$.
 Suppose that the considered time interval of $S$ OFDM symbols is much larger than the coherence block length.
 We need to consider long-term dynamic RB allocation over multiple blocks with varying channel coefficients.
 We consider a training-based channel estimation protocol where a number of time slots at the beginning of each coherence block is used to transmit pilots for uplink channel estimation.
-We ignore the overhead and error in channel estimation and assume that only the CSI of the current coherence block is available.
+We ignore the overhead and error in channel estimation\footnote{We note that the channel estimation overhead and error have a negative impact on system performance.
+The overhead of channel estimation reduces the available number of RBs, while the estimation error potentially leads to inaccurate RB allocation, making the solution sub-optimal.
+To mitigate these effects, an efficient channel estimation scheme is needed, which, however, is beyond the scope of this paper.} and assume that only the CSI of the current coherence block is available.

 The workflow of the transmitters and the receiver in the CFLIT system is shown in Fig. \ref{fig:ofdm}.
 On one hand, the data stream of each IT device is first segmented into parallel streams, which are then modulated into digital signals on the allocated subcarriers before being transmitted to the AP.
-On the other hand, the FL devices apply analog amplitude modulation to modulate the local model symbols into analog signals on the allocated subcarriers by a uniform waveform \cite{zhu2019broadband}, e.g., a square wave.
-Then, the signals of all FL devices are amplified by their respective transmit scalars and transmitted simultaneously to the AP.
-The receiver of the AP performs digital demodulation on the subcarriers allocated to IT and performs analog amplitude demodulation on the other subcarriers.
-As a result, the AP is able to extract the data streams and over-the-air aggregated model symbols from the subcarriers accordingly.
+On the other hand, to leverage over-the-air computation for model aggregation, the local model symbols of FL devices are modulated into analog signals.
+We employ analog amplitude modulation \cite{zhu2019broadband} for the modulation, where each symbol is converted to a uniform waveform, e.g., a square wave, with amplitude proportional to the value of the original symbol.
+Due to the superposition nature of multiple-access channels, the received signal is approximately a square wave with amplitude proportional to the weighted sum of local symbols.
+Therefore, model aggregation can be efficiently achieved by transmitter-side pre-equalization.
+The receiver of the AP performs digital demodulation on the subcarriers allocated to IT and analog amplitude demodulation on the other subcarriers.
+As a result, the AP is able to extract data streams and over-the-air aggregated model symbols from the subcarriers accordingly.

 Define $o_{m, s}$ as the binary subcarrier allocation indicator for over-the-air FL on the $m$-th subcarrier of the $s$-th OFDM symbol.
 We have $o_{m, s} = 1$ if the $m$-th subcarrier of the $s$-th OFDM symbol is allocated to over-the-air model aggregation and $o_{m, s} = 0$ otherwise.
 Moreover, we define $b_{n, m, s}$ as the binary subcarrier allocation indicator for IT devices on the $m$-th subcarrier of the $s$-th OFDM symbol.
 That is, $b_{n, m, s} = 1$ if the $m$-th subcarrier of the $s$-th OFDM symbol is allocated to IT device $n$ and $b_{n, m, s} = 0$ otherwise.
 Consequently, we have $\sum_{n = 1}^N b_{n, m, s} + o_{m, s} \leq 1$ for all $m, s$.
 In the following, we describe the over-the-air FL and IT models in detail.